You poured your heart and soul into your business, and now it’s time to determine how to attract investors and secure funding to continue growing.

 #5.
 Be Ready to Explain Your Cap Table

 A capitalization table (cap table) lays out all the equity and debt ownership and liquidation rankings of the various investors or lenders invested in a business.
-For investors, a cap table is valuable because it reveals precisely how much of the company’s founders may own.
+For investors, a cap table is valuable because it reveals precisely how much the company’s founders may own.

 Investors want to ensure their interests are aligned with the founders, and there is enough equity left over to bring in investors at later rounds.
 Be forewarned that “founder dilution” can raise a red flag—where cash provided to founders can come on onerous terms.